 Matthew P. Snider, O.D.

 Dr. Snider grew up in Redwood City, and was a patient at Cambridge Optometry for many years.
 Prior to becoming an optometrist, Dr. Snider worked at Cambridge Optometry as an optometric technician throughout his undergraduate training.
 It was here in our office where Dr. Snider first discovered his passion for optometry and patient care!
-He is thrilled to have rejoined Cambridge Optometry as an optometrist and has been enjoying reconnecting with existing patients as well as welcoming new patients!
+He has been thrilled to have returned to Cambridge Optometry as an optometrist and thoroughly enjoys reconnecting with existing patients as well as welcoming new patients!

 Dr. Snider's professional interests include contact lens fitting (including scleral lenses), dry eye management, and pediatric exams.
-In his free time, Dr. Snider enjoys cooking, hiking, and spending time with his wife and infant daughter.
+In his free time, Dr. Snider enjoys cooking, hiking, and spending time with his wife and his two-year old daughter!